OK Poland Local Government Coalition

-The OK Poland Local Government Coalition (Koalicja Samorządowa „OK Polska”), until 2024 known as the All-Poland Local Government Coalition (Ogólnopolska Koalicja Samorządowa, OKS, also abbreviated OK Samorząd, literally meaning OK Local Government), is an organization in Poland consisting of local government political associations.
+The OK Poland Local Government Coalition (Koalicja Samorządowa „OK Polska”), until 2024 known as the All-Poland Local Government Coalition (Ogólnopolska Koalicja Samorządowa, OKS, also abbreviated OK Samorząd, literally meaning OK Local Government), was an organization in Poland consisting of local government political associations.
 As part of it functions the political party of the Local Government Coalition (Koalicja Samorządowa, KS).
 It was founded on 12 December 2020 by splitting from the Nonpartisan Local Government Activists (Bezpartyjni Samorządowcy), and registered on 8 February 2021.
 Its political party was registered on 22 February 2024.
+It was dissolved on 21 November 2025.

 History

 The All-Poland Local Government Coalition was founded on 12 December 2020 as a federation of local government organizations and associations in Poland, by the members of the Nonpartisan Local Government Activists.
 It was registered on 8 February 2021.
 Tadeusz Czajka, mayor of Tarnowo Podgórne, became its chairperson, while its deputy chairpeople became Piotr Krzystek, mayor of Szczecin, and Janusz Kubicki, mayor of Zielona Góra.
 Andrzej Sitnik, mayor of Siedlce, became its secretary, and Ludomir Handzel, mayor of Nowy Sącz.
 Remaining founding members of its management were Marian Błachut (mayor of Czechowice-Dziedzice), and Jacek Szydło, former mayor of Dywity.
 In 2023, the management was joined by Patryk Hałaczkiewicz, deputy mayor of Kąty Wrocławskie.

 In May 2021, the coalition had signed the letter of intent of cooperation with Kraków Suburbia Agreement, represented by mayor of Zabierzów Elżbieta Burtan, as well as the councillors of Kraków County, and the municipality of Zabierzów.
 In October, the faction of Nonpartisan Local Government Activists in the Szczecin City Council had switched to the All-Poland Local Government Coalition.
 In April 2022, the coalition had signed the cooperation agreement with Poland 2050 party.
 In August, it was joined by the Kluczbork Land association, led by Jarosław Kielar, mayor of Kluczbork, together with councillors from the town and Kluczbork County.

 On 8 December 2022, the parliamentary group of Nonpartisan Local Government Activists in the Lower Silesian Voivodeship Sejmik had joined the coalition, forming the Lower Silesian Local Government Coalition.
 Patryk Wild became its leader, and remaining members Dariusz Stasiak and Mirosław Lubiński (the latter being from Democratic Left Association).
 Lubiński left the group four days later, leading to its disbanding.
 It was reactivated on 9 May 2023, under the name Local Government Coalition.